Do you find our website to be helpful?

 The basics of dental crowns

 Because they can be used to treat such a wide variety of issues, dental crowns are one of the most popular dental restorations.
 These crowns are small caps that go over individual teeth to protect them.
-Some crowns are made of metal, but Dr. Daza and Dr. Schwartz create our dental crowns from material that gives the tooth a natural appearance once the crown is in place.
+Some crowns are made of metal, but Dr. Schwartz create our dental crowns from material that gives the tooth a natural appearance once the crown is in place.

 Adding a crown to cover a damaged tooth surface can restore your tooth to full strength while preventing further damage.
 If you have a cracked or chipped tooth or you recently received a root canal, for example, you’ll likely need a crown to protect your tooth.